 That is all on the comparison between DHT11 and DHT22 together with a short tutorial on how to get started with these DHT sensors and the Arduino.
 Both the DHT11 and DHT22 are great low-cost temperature and humidity sensors and you will not be disappointed with both!
 However, the great minds behind both sensors have recently released a new sensor!
 Find out more below!

 Wonder how other temperature sensors like the DS18B20 or BME280 and many more compare to the DHT temperature sensor?
-Check out our other guide here!
+Check out our other guides here!